guypi001/VV-ESIR-TP1/sujet.md

 At Netflix, they are using Chaos Engineering to ensure that the system still works properly under a variety of different conditions.
 For this, there are certain variables that engineers observe.
 We can mention SPS (stream starts Per Second) which show how many users start streaming a video each second or new account signups per second.

 The SPS metric varies slowly and predictably over the course of a day, as shown in this Figure ![image](https://user-images.githubusercontent.com/107374001/205501116-0509bee0-1e74-4f05-98b4-1b87fd00b87a.png)
- .
 Engineers at Netflix spend so much time looking at SPS that they have developed an intuition about whether a given fluctuation is within the standard range of variation or whether it is cause for concern.
 If engineers observe an unexpected change in SPS, we know there is a problem with the system.

-Pas du tout Amazon, Facebook le font tous
+Netflix is not the only company to apply chaos engineering.
+Organizations such as Amazon, Google, Microsoft, and Facebook apply similar techniques to test the resilience of their own systems.

-- Spéculons: comment ces expériences pourraient être meniée dans d'autres organisations en terme de type d'expériences, et de variables observées
+For companies selling their services Chaos Engineering is the ideal technique to test the resilience of their system. for example an e commerce site might use a metric such as number of completed purchases per second.

 _________________________________________________________________________________________________________________________________________________________
-4: WebAssembly
+4.
 WebAssembly addresses the problem of safe, fast, portable low-level code on the Web.

 Safe, fast, and portable semantics: